 Personally Identifiable Information

-In Dotfuscator Community Edition, personally identifiable information (PII) is omitted from Instrumentation tracking.
-Including PII in collected telemetry data is a feature exclusive to Dotfuscator Professional Edition.
+In Dotfuscator Community, personally identifiable information (PII) is omitted from Instrumentation tracking.
+Including PII in collected telemetry data is a feature exclusive to Dotfuscator Professional.

 PreEmptive Solutions offers a number of endpoints to which your application can send messages.

-Note: Transmissions from an application injected by Dotfuscator Community Edition will not be encrypted.
-Encrypted transmission via SSL is a feature exclusive to Dotfuscator Professional Edition.
+Note: Transmissions from an application injected by Dotfuscator Community will not be encrypted.
+Encrypted transmission via SSL is a feature exclusive to Dotfuscator Professional.

 PreEmptive Analytics Workbench